Cost of Emulating a Small Quantum Annealing Problem in the Circuit-Model: Noise calibration for quantum annealing

 where $\omega_c$ is the cutoff frequency, $g^2$ is the system-bath coupling strength, and $\eta$ is a positive constant with dimensions of time-squared arising from the Ohmic bath spectral function.
 The Lindblad operators are given by

 where we have assumed a system-bath interaction proportional to $\sigma^z$ for each qubit and ${|E_{a}(s)\rangle}$ are the instantaneous eigenstates of the Hamiltonian with eigenvalues $E_a(s)$.

-For the purposes of our simulations we use $\omega_c = 8\pi$ rad/$ns$ and a temperature of $15m$K corresponding to a temperature energy scale of $1.9643$rad/$ns$.
-In order to make a fair point of comparison with the SCL, we choose a system-bath coupling ($\eta g^2$) such that the single qubit dephasing time at $s = 1$ is $100ns$.
+For the purposes of our simulations we use $\omega_c = 8\pi$ rad/ns and a temperature of $15$ and $2.38$ mK corresponding to a temperature energy scale of $1.9643$ and $0.31159$ rad/ns respectively.
+In order to make a fair point of comparison with the SCL, we choose a system-bath coupling ($\eta g^2$) such that the single qubit dephasing time at $s = 1$ is $100$ ns.
 Using that the single qubit dephasing time is given by \cite{Albash2015}: